Landlord and tenant responsibilities

 - Either alert and chase the freeholder to fix the problem, or have a plumber or heating engineer visit the property as soon as possible if it is an internal issue.

 - Ensure the boiler is either repaired or replaced.
-Direct Line include boiler cover as standard as part of their landlord buildings insurance.
+Direct Line include boiler cover as standard as part of their landlord buildings insurance (excluding wear and tear).

 - Report any fault with the boiler and/or hot water system as soon as possible.